 Through this summer, Evergreen Personal Injury Counsel is committed to spreading the message of motorcycle safety awareness.
 In my previous blog post, I shared several safety tips that all motorcyclists should know.
 Today, I want to discuss a rather complicated subject: motorcycle laws.

-There are two ways to receive a motorcycle permit or endorsement in Washington State: through completing a motorcycle safety course or passing a knowledge and riding skills test, both through an approved motorcycle training school.
+According to Washington State Motorcycle Laws there are two ways to receive a motorcycle permit or endorsement: through completing a motorcycle safety course or passing a knowledge and riding skills test, both through an approved motorcycle training school.
 You must be at least 16 years old with a valid driver’s license in order to apply for a permit.

 All motorcycles are required to have a muffler.
 Left and right side-view mirrors are required, unless your motorcycle was originally manufactured without it.
 Turn signals are also only required if they were originally included on your motorcycle.
 Handlebars may not be higher than 30 inches above the seat.